 Parents should regard as their proper mission the task of transmitting human life and educating those to whom it has been transmitted.
 They should realize that they are thereby cooperators with the love of God the Creator, and are, so to speak, the interpreters of that love.
 Thus they will fulfill their task with human and Christian responsibility, and, with docile reverence toward God, will make decisions by common counsel and effort.
 Let them thoughtfully take into account both their own welfare and that of their children, those already born and those which the future may bring.
 For this accounting they need to reckon with both the material and the spiritual conditions of the times as well as of their state in life.
 Finally, they should consult the interests of the family group, of temporal society, and of the Church herself.
 The parents themselves and no one else should ultimately make this judgment in the sight of God.
 But in their manner of acting, spouses should be aware that they cannot proceed arbitrarily, but must always be governed according to a conscience dutifully conformed to the divine law itself, and should be submissive toward the Church’s teaching office, which authentically interprets that law in the light of the Gospel. (emphasis mine)

-4. Integral Procreation.
+As the highlighted portions of this text show, Pope Francis has the right, as the Universal Pastor of the Church to offer his informed opinion on what behaviors constitute responsible and irresponsible parenthood and parents have a responsibility to take his counsel seriously in their discernment.4.
+Integral Procreation.
 In The Family and Human Procreation (2006) the Pontifical Council for the Family refers to the idea of “integral procreation” which I discuss in several of my books.
 Integral procreation refers to the idea that openness to life is not limited to procreation.
 Saying “yes” to life means committing to meeting the needs of every child we have–at every age and stage–to help them become the fully formed people of God that they are meant to be.
 As Pope St. John Paul II wrote in his Letter to Families, “Fatherhood and motherhood represent a responsibility which is not simply physical but spiritual in nature; indeed, through these realities there passes the genealogy of the person, which has its eternal beginning in God and which must lead back to him.”

 A mother and father who are open to procreation to the degree that they risk being unable to attend to the needs of the children they have are, in fact, not respecting the call to integral procreation or embracing the fullness of the Church’s teaching on openness to life.
 Their hearts may be in the right place, but–as Pope Francis notes–that doesn’t mean they aren’t coming to the wrong conclusion.